jvr42/Socket.io_Chat/README.md

 # Socket.io_Chat

-This is a little chat app writting using nodejs, express, and socket.io :)
+This is a little chat app written using nodejs, express, and socket.io :)